alchemycodelab/work-with-us/fe-instructor.md

 - Take responsibility for fostering a safe and collaborative space
 - Be present and available to students, both in their technical training and professional development
 - Offer honest and direct feedback, even when the message is hard to deliver
-- Stay connected to the industry keep up to date on technology
+- Stay connected to the industry, keeping up to date on technology
 - Leverage what you know with what excites you and bring that passion into the classroom
 - Interpret and integrate feedback from students and fellow team members
 - Uphold high standards for quality code and work